luolapeikko/sleep/README.md

-# sleep promise with abort support
+# Sleep promise with Abort support

 ## should work on both browser and node with node-abort-controller module